krgamestudios/news-server/README.md

 //send a formatted JSON object, returns new index on success, or error on failure POST /news
+Authorization: Bearer XXX

 //arguments:
 {
-	"key": key			//the whitelist key, allows access to the POST routes "title": title		//title of the article
+	"title": title		//title of the article
 	"author": author	//author of the article
 	"body": body		//body of the article
 }

-//result:
+//result (status 200 on success, otherwise an error status):
 {
-	"ok": ok			//true on success, otherwise false "index": index		//new index of the article, or undefined "error": error		//error encountered, or undefined
+	"index": index		//new index of the article
 }

 //similar to `POST /news`, but allows overwriting an existing article PATCH /news/:id
+Authorization: Bearer XXX

 //arguments:
 {
-	"key": key			//the whitelist key, allows access to the PATCH routes "title": title		//title of the article
-	"author": author	//author of the article
-	"body": body		//body of the article
+	"title": title		//title of the article, optional "author": author	//author of the article, optional "body": body		//body of the article, optional
 }

-//result:
-{
-	"ok": ok			//true on success, otherwise false "error": error		//error encountered, or undefined
+status 200 on success, otherwise an error status
-}

 //remove an article from the news feed
 DELETE /news/:id

-//arguments:
-{
-	"key": key			//the whitelist key, allows access to the DELETE routes }

-//result:
-{
+Authorization: Bearer XXX

-	"ok": ok			//true on success, otherwise false "error": error		//error encountered, or undefined
+status 200 on success, otherwise an error status
-}
 ```